Aamirsindhi/vscode-docs/docs/copilot/copilot-vscode-features.md

 > [!TIP]
 > If you don't yet have a Copilot subscription, you can use Copilot for free by signing up for the [Copilot Free plan](https://github.com/github-copilot/signup) and get a monthly limit of completions and chat interactions.

 The team is continuously working on improving Copilot in VS Code and adding new features.
 Items in the cheat sheet marked with <i class="codicon codicon-beaker"></i> are experimental features.
-Try them out and share your feedback in [our issues](https://github.com/microsoft/vscode-copilot-release/issues).
+Try them out and share your feedback in [our issues](https://github.com/microsoft/vscode-copilot-release/issGitHub Copilot

-## Chat with GitHub Copilot

 Use natural language to chat with GitHub Copilot and get help with coding tasks.
 For example, ask Copilot to explain a block of code or a programming concept.
 Get more information about using [Copilot Chat](/docs/copilot/copilot-chat.md).